ayumi-cloud/ga4/README.md

 | Dimension          | ga:userType   |
 | Metric             | ga:sessions   |

-### Percentage Charts 📉
+### Line Charts 📉

-Percentage charts will display the make up of data as a percentage of it's total.
-In this final example, we'll create a percentage chart to display how much of our website's traffic is coming from various device categories.
+A line chart is a graphical representation of an asset's historical price action that connects a series of data points with a continuous line.
+In this final example, we'll create a line chart to display how much of our website's traffic is coming from various device categories.

 | Row                | Value             |
 | :----------------- | :---------------- |